-establish a method by which directors or employees of the Company (Eligible Persons) can participate in the future growth and profitability of the Company;
+establish a method by which directors or employees of the Company and its subsidiaries (Eligible Persons) can participate in the future growth and profitability of the Company;

 - provide an incentive and reward for Eligible Persons for their contributions to the Company; and - c. attract and retain a high standard of managerial and technical personnel for the benefit of the Company.